Fragtality/Any2GSX-Plugins/README.md

 #### FNX.A320

+Ensure the Aircraft is powered to start Automation by importing the OFP (according to SOPs - so don't forget the Nav Lights).<br/>
+Check that the OFP was imported fully in Fenix EFB, i.e. Departure/Flight Times are shown there.
+If that isn't the Case the Automation won't start.<br/><br/>

-If the Automation doesn't start (i.e. Aircraft Interface doesn't connect) try if it works with the default Fenix Livery (or some other Fenix Livery installed through their Installer).
+If the Automation still doesn't start (i.e. Aircraft Interface doesn't connect) try if it works with the default Fenix Livery (or some other Fenix Livery installed through their Installer).
 Some Liveries (especially Stuff from HUES) likes to break Stuff in strange Ways!<br/>
 There is a possible Fix for such "breaking" Liveries, shared by BlackMamba in Discord:
 > Go into the livery's folder and then into `SimObjects\Airplanes\FNX_32X\liveries\fnx\[registration]` <br/>
 And then open the livery.cfg file. <br/>